Wood stork

+Globally, the wood stork is considered to be of least concern by the International Union for Conservation of Nature.
+In the United States, the wood stork was previously classified as Endangered due to loss of suitable feeding habitat in the Florida Everglades, its historical population stronghold in the country.
+The species has been subsequently downlisted to Threatened after northward range expansion and increased population size.

 Taxonomy and etymology

 The wood stork was first formally given its binomial name Mycteria americana by Linnaeus in 1758.
-Linnaeus based his name on a misplaced account and illustration in Historia Naturalis Brasiliae (1648) of the jabiru-guacu.
-Linnaeus also described Tantalus loculator, which was proven to also apply to the jabiru-guacu, after M. americana based on a 1731 illustration of the wood stork by Mark Catesby under the name of wood pelican.
-Since these binomials referred to the same species, M. americana and T. loculator are synonymous but M. americana takes priority as it occurs before T. loculator.
+Linnaeus originally named two separate species, M. americana and Tantalus loculator, based on different and slightly erroneous accounts, in his book Systema Naturae.
+It was later identified that these binomials referred to the same species, making M. americana and T. loculator synonymous.
+M. americana takes priority as it occurs before T. loculator.